isathar/Blender-Flowmap-Tools/README.md

 # Blender-Flowmap-Tools
-A very WIP flowmap creator/editor for Blender.
+A very WIP flowmap creator/editor for Blender.  (up to v.2.79 - needs to be updated for 2.8)

 Initial testing release - more features and instructions coming soon.